In Depth Baby Product Reviews Led by a Pediatrician

 Quality

-The Babyzen is one of the higher-scoring options for quality.
-The material on the Yoyo2 feels softer than most competitors, especially in the harness padding and straps.
-The fabric fits the shape of the stroller well, with no excess or frumpy-looking bunching.
+The Babyzen is a high-quality stroller.
+The material on the Yoyo2 feels softer than most competitors', especially in the harness padding and straps.
+The fabric fits the stroller's shape well, with no excess or frumpy-looking bunching.

-The frame has a nice black finish but is more convoluted than competitors, and it doesn't look as sleek with more joints.
+The frame has a nice black finish, but it's more convoluted than competitors, and it doesn't look as sleek with more joints.
 The frame is sturdy with very little flex, but the small wheelbase makes it feel less stable.
 The unique frame design helps it fold small but creates potential points for snagging.

 babyzen yoyo2 - while the babyzen has some suspension that helps absorb the bumps on...